Joe McKelvey: Civil War

 McKelvey was alone among the leadership of the Belfast IRA in going against the acceptance of the Anglo-Irish Treaty.
 Most of his comrades supported Michael Collins' assurances that, although the Treaty accepted the partition of Northern Ireland from the rest of the country, this was only a temporary concession which would be dealt with later.
 McKelvey did not accept this.
 As a result, he left his command as head of the IRA Third Northern Division and joined the republican side in Dublin.
 McKelvey was replaced by Seamus Woods as O/C of the Third Northern Division.
 Seamus Woods would go on to senior positions within the Free State Army.

 McKelvey participated in the Anti-Treaty IRA's repudiation of the authority of the Dáil (civil government of the Irish Republic declared in 1919) in March 1922 and was elected to the IRA Executive.
-In April 1922, he helped command the occupation of the Four Courts in defiance of the new Irish Free State.
-This action helped to spark the Irish Civil War, between pro and anti Treaty factions.
-McKelvey was among the most truculent opponents of the treaty.
-For a period, he was IRA Chief of Staff (Four Courts).
+In April 1922, he helped command the occupation of the Four Courts in defiance of the new Irish Free State during the Irish Civil War, between pro- and anti-Treaty factions.
+For a period, McKelvey was IRA Chief of Staff (Four Courts).

-On 28 June 1922, the new Irish Free State government shelled the Four Courts to assert its authority over the militants defending it.
+On 28 June 1922, the new Irish Free State government shelled the Four Courts.
 The Republicans in the Four Courts surrendered after two days of fighting and McKelvey was captured.
 He was held for the following five months in Mountjoy Prison in Dublin, McKelvey was never tried or convicted of any offence.

 Execution

-On 8 December 1922, Joe McKelvey was executed by firing squad along with three other Anti-Treaty militants, Rory O'Connor, Liam Mellows and Richard Barrett.
-The executions had been ordered in reprisal for the Anti-Treaty IRA's murder of Sean Hales, a Pro-Treaty member of the Third Dáil.
-McKelvey was a well respected Irish Republican leader and many Pro-Treaty Officers and men took his execution very badly.
+On 8 December 1922, Joe McKelvey was executed by firing squad along with three other imprisoned Anti-Treaty leaders, Rory O'Connor, Liam Mellows and Richard Barrett.
+The executions had been explicitly ordered at a government cabinet meeting in reprisal for the Anti-Treaty IRA's murder of Seán Hales, a Pro-Treaty member of the Third Dáil.
+In 2011, the Irish government acknowledged that the executions that took place without trial were murder: "People who were murdered or executed without trial by the Cumann na nGaedheal Government were murdered.
+It was an atrocity and those people killed without a trial by the first government were murdered."

 On the morning of his execution, he wrote this letter to Mrs Isabella Sullivan (née Letson) of Walmer, Andersonstown, Belfast: Letter written by McKelvey to Mrs Sullivan, 8 December 1922.
+To his mother, he wrote, "My dearest, dearest mother, How can I tell you the news I have to let you know…" The four were killed at 9am in a badly botched execution commanded by Hugo MacNeill, nephew of Eoin MacNeill.
+The women prisoners in the wing overlooking the yard counted a volley followed by nine revolver shots.
+McKelvey was a well respected Irish Republican leader and many Pro-Treaty Officers and men took his execution very badly.